jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 If a container is stopped, its volumes still exist and are available.

-In the last exemple, it doesn't matter if container ``alpha`` is running or not.

 Since Docker 1.9, we can see all existing volumes and manipulate them:

     @@@ Sh
     $ docker volume ls
     DRIVER              VOLUME NAME
     local               5b0b65e4316da67c2d471086640e6005ca2264f3...
-    local               vol02
+    local               pgdata-prod
-    local               vol04
+    local               pgdata-dev
     local               13b59c9936d78d109d094693446e174e5480d973...

-Some of those volume names were explicit (vol02, vol04).
+Some of those volume names were explicit (pgdata-prod, pgdata-dev).

 The others (the hex IDs) were generated automatically by Docker.